Laguna del Maule (volcano): Hazards and management

 This uplift has been a cause of concern in light of the history of explosive activity of the volcanic field, with 50 eruptions in the last 20,000 years; the current uplift may be the prelude of a large rhyolitic eruption.
 In particular, the scarce fumarolic activity implies that a large amount of gas is trapped within the magma reservoir, increasing the hazard of an explosive eruption.
 It is not clear if such an eruption would fit the pattern set by Holocene eruptions or would be a larger event.
 The prospect of renewed volcanic activity at Laguna del Maule has caused concern among the authorities and inhabitants of the region.
 A major eruption would have a serious impact on Argentina and Chile, including the formation of lava domes, lava flows, pyroclastic flows near the lake, ash fall at larger distances and lahars.
 The international road across Paso Pehuenche and air traffic in the region could be endangered by renewed eruptions.
 A break-out flood from Laguna Fea may endanger communities downstream.

 Laguna del Maule is considered to be one of the most dangerous volcanoes of the Southern Andean volcanic belt, and is Argentina's third most dangerous volcano.
-In March 2013, the Southern Andean Volcano Observatory declared a "yellow alert" for the volcano in light of the deformation and earthquake activity, withdrew it in 2021 and reinstated it in 2023; the alert was supplemented afterwards with an "early" warning (withdrawn in January 2017).
+In March 2013, the Southern Andean Volcano Observatory declared a "yellow alert" for the volcano in light of the deformation and earthquake activity, withdrew it in 2021 and reinstated it in 2023, lowered again at some point later and re-raised in 2025; the alert was supplemented afterwards with an "early" warning (withdrawn in January 2017) and in 2025 by a warning about anomalous carbon dioxide emissions on the southwestern side of the lake.
 The Argentine Servicio Geológico Minero and the Chilean National Geology and Mining Service monitor the volcano with a network of stations, and a bi-national volcanic hazard map has been published.